codeByVaibhav/tiktok_UI_clone/README.md

-# tiktok_clone
+# About
-A tiktok app ui clone in flutter.
+TikTok app clone in Flutter SDK.